 When 15-year-old Laura Newlands died at home in Rhyl, North Wales in October 2011, a post-mortem examination revealed that she had taken an overdose of the antidepressant Trazodone, prescribed to her father.
 Her inquest in November last year heard that Laura had been treated by CAMHS, and that she had expressed suicidal thoughts to a number of professionals including school counsellors, doctors and social workers.
 Coroner John Gittins recorded a verdict of suicide, and stated his intention to submit a PFD Report.

 The boyfriend of 15-year-old Rebe Berry broke off their seven-month long relationship in December 2014, after which she sent him a several messages on social media, saying that she had decided to kill herself.
-She then she set herself on fire in the garden of her home, and died of carbon monoxide poisoning.
+She then she set herself on fire in the garden of her home in Dorset, and died of carbon monoxide poisoning.
 At her inquest in September, she was described by a counsellor as “isolated, lonely and depressed.”
 Her adoptive mother commented: “She had struggled throughout her adolescence with questions about her own identity and attachment disorder, as a result of being adopted.”

 An inquest in April was told that “star pupil” Elspeth McKendrick started attending CAMHS in Bury In 2011, but was upset the following year when doctors told her she had Asperger’s syndrome, a mild variation of autism.
 In August 2014, shortly after acquiring several top grades in her GCSE’s, the 16-year-old was found hanged in her bedroom after leaving a note on her laptop apologising to her family and telling how she wished she could open up to friends.